How to Write an Employee Offer Letter With Sample and Templates

 If you accept this offer, please print, sign, and date this offer letter and email it back to us by February 23.

-If you have any questions, please contact Michael Richards in HR at michael@smithandco.com.
-Or, you can reach out to me directly.
+If you have any questions, please contact Michael Richards in HR at michael@smithandco.com or me directly.

 We look forward to your response.